Villajfurman/MSA8220gp/README.md

 Notes:

 	- Select all the columns for model.

-	-
+Column Info:

+	- Looking at our prediction variable "HiEducINC_2"
+	- HiEducInc: household with college educated parent(s), income over $100K, and at least one child under 18 years old (0=no, 1=yes)
+	- Value 0 => Count = 8859, Prob = .88950
+	- Value 0 => Count = 1141, Prob = .11410

 *2. Fit Y by X*

 JMP

-	Analyze => Distribution
+	Analyze => Fit X by Y

 Notes:

-	- Hide all the columns that are not going to be used in the model so far
 	- Select all the columns for model.
+	- This time use HiEduINC as the response variable

+Column Info:

+	- Review all the best fit
+	- Review all the interesting relationships

 *3. Tabulate*

 JMP

-	Analyze => Distribution
+	Analyze => Tabulate

 Notes: